Support America’s National Ballet Company® DONATE NOW

 Radetsky performed as a guest Principal with companies such as Pacific Northwest Ballet, Berlin Staatsballett, Ballet San Jose, Ballet do Theatro Municipal of Rio de Janeiro, the Mongolian State Academic Theatre of Opera and Ballet, and with troupes such as Ethan Stiefel’s Stiefel and Stars, Benjamin Millepied’s Danses Concertantes, and Daniel Ulbricht’s Stars of American Ballet.
 He has danced works by choreographers such as George Balanchine, Fredrick Ashton, Michel Fokine, Mark Morris, Paul Taylor, Lar Lubovitch, Christopher Wheeldon, Alexei Ratmansky, Stanton Welch, William Forsythe, Benjamin Millepied, Kenneth MacMillan, Twyla Tharp, Jose Limón, Harald Lander, Antony Tudor, John Cranko, Agnes de Mille, Jerome Robbins, Ann Reinking, Jorma Elo, Hans Van Manen, Jiří Kylián, Clark Tippet, Marcelo Gomes, and John Neumeier.
 He has created roles in ballets by Tharp, Morris, Welch, Elo, Millepied, Wheeldon, Gomes, and Ratmansky.

 Radetsky was appointed Artistic Director of American Ballet Theatre Studio Company in 2018.
 Previously, he served as Director of the ABT/NYU Master’s in Ballet Pedagogy Program and ABT Studio Company Rehearsal Director from 2016-2018.
-He teaches regularly for ABT’s main Company and the ABT Jacqueline Kennedy Onassis School, and has taught for institutions such as The Royal Ballet School of London, Dance Theatre of Harlem, Youth America Grand Prix, the Vail Dance Festival, the University of North Carolina School of the Arts, Steps on Broadway, Manhattan Movement and Arts Center, Ballet Arts, Broadway Dance Center, Kaatsbaan Ballet Intensive, the New York City Dance Alliance, Interlochen Arts Academy, and Ballet West Academy.
+He teaches regularly for ABT’s main Company and the ABT Jacqueline Kennedy Onassis School, and has taught for institutions such as The Royal Ballet School of London, The Prix de Lausanne, School of American Ballet, Dance Theatre of Harlem, Youth America Grand Prix, the Vail Dance Festival, the University of North Carolina School of the Arts, Steps on Broadway, Manhattan Movement and Arts Center, Ballet Arts, Broadway Dance Center, Kaatsbaan Ballet Intensive, the New York City Dance Alliance, Interlochen Arts Academy, and Ballet West Academy.
 Radetsky studied at Long Island University and St. Mary’s College, and has lectured on dance at the University of California, Santa Barbara, the AMDA College and Conservatory of the Performing Arts, and the Woodburne Correctional Facility.
 He has choreographed for The Juilliard School, Bucknell University’s Department of Theatre and Dance, and Under Armour athletic wear.
 He was a fall 2015 artistic fellow at New York University’s Center for Ballet and the Arts.
 Radetsky has written for Vogue, Playbill, Dance Magazine, Pointe, Shinshokan Dance Magazine, Dance Spirit, and the programs of the Paris Opera Ballet and The Royal New Zealand Ballet.

 Radetsky starred in the feature film Center Stage and the TV movie Center Stage 3: On Pointe, in Mandy Moore’s music video I Wanna Be With You, in the Starz television series Flesh and Bone, and in the Hallmark Channel’s A Nutcracker Christmas.